 The multidisciplinary character of this effort dictates the involvement of programs in the NSF Directorates of Mathematical and Physical Sciences, Engineering, and Computer and Information Science and Engineering.
-Three or four year awards totaling \$500,000 - 1,500,000 for the award period are anticipated.
+Awards are expected to range from \$1,000,000 - \$1,750,000 over four years.
 To cover the breadth of this endeavor, it is expected that proposed projects will be directed by a team of at least two Senior Personnel with complementary expertise.